SMSAgentSoftware/QuietShell/README.md

 By default, the current execution policy for the executing user and scope will be honored.
 To specify an execution policy, use the *ExecutionPolicy* parameter and provide a supported value.
 Note that in some cases in may not be possible to override the prevailing execution policy.

 ## Execution modes
 By default, PowerShell scripts and commands will be executed in-process using a PowerShell runspace.
 This provides the best performance, however it can be preferable in some cases to spawn a seperate, isolated PowerShell process for full compatibility.
 Use the *UseProcess* to run PowerShell in an isolated process.
+If your script or command calls an external cmdline program (eg dsregcmd.exe) when using Runspace mode, these may use a console window and you may see a brief flash on the screen while they execute.
+For this scenario, an isolated process will work better and provide a fully silent execution.

 ## Default parameters
 By default, the *NoLogo* and *NonInteractive* parameters are specified when executing PowerShell in a separate process.
 This is non-configurable and ensures efficient execution.
 Ensure that your PowerShell code does not attempt to interact with the user as this will not be possible.